-The criminal background check policy and procedure for meeting this mandated prerequisite is available from the division office.
-The student shall be responsible for paying any associated costs of a criminal background check.
-The fee will be assessed and collected by the Office of Admissions and Records.
+Policies and procedures for the criminal background check and the drug screen are available from the Health Sciences/ECE division office.
+The student shall be responsible for paying any associated costs of these requirements.
+Some of these costs may be assessed and collected by the Office of Admissions and Records.